adriangenge/odin-recipes/README.md

-This is a basic recipe website that was built using html.
-I
+This will be a basic recipe website that was built using html.

-It was created to practice basic html, file organisation, and git skills.
+The purpose of this project is to practice basic html skills, file organisation, and git commits.